-The mixture was hermetically pressure-sealed utilizing a vacuum packer (Sambo Tech, Lovero SBV-400 TS, Gimpo, Republic of Korea) in food-grade, bisphenol A-free vinyl plastic packaging (0.08 mm thick, Daegu, Republic of Korea).
+The mixture was hermetically pressure-sealed utilizing a vacuum packer (Lovero SBV-400 TS, Sambo Tech, Gimpo, Korea) in commercial food-grade, bisphenol A-free vinyl plastic packaging (0.08 mm thick).
 The packed samples were stored in a refrigerator at 4°C for a period of 19 days.
 Analyses were conducted on storage days 1, 8, 12, 16, and 19.